PrefectHQ/prefect/docs/guides/deployment/storage-guide.md

     - Azure Container Instances - Push
     - Google Cloud Run - Push

 1. Run `prefect init` in the root of your repository and choose `docker` for the project name and answer the prompts to create a `prefect.yaml` file with a build step that will create a Docker image with the flow code built in.
-See more in the [Docker guide](/guides/deployment/docker/)
+See the [Docker guide](/guides/deployment/docker/) for more info.
 1. Run `prefect deploy` to create a deployment.
 1. Upon deployment run the worker will pull the Docker image and spin up a container.
 1. The flow code baked into the image will run inside the container.